y0y0l0/HHA507/Assignments/health-sqlite-lite/README.md

 P0050,99212,2025-01-10
 P0081,99213,2025-01-05
 P0142,99212,2025-01-02
--- D) Age (approx) at last visit for the 5 oldest patients patient_id,birth_date,last_visit_dt,age_years P0027,1940-04-11,2024-09-27,85 P0108,1940-07-08,2025-01-09,85
+-- D) Age (approx) at last visit for the 5 oldest patients - is 5 eldest patients in our list patient_id,birth_date,last_visit_dt,age_years P0027,1940-04-11,2024-09-27,85 P0108,1940-07-08,2025-01-09,85
 P0129,1940-04-15,2025-07-01,85
 P0372,1940-09-11,2024-04-18,85
 P0408,1940-07-14,2025-01-20,85
--- E) Quick data quality check: any blank codes? no results found with these comments
+-- E) Quick data quality check: any blank codes? - this query is seeling patients with blank icd10 or CPT code on the report. no results found with these comments
 ```